urbangrammarai/signatures_gb/ReadMe.md

 This repository contains the underlying data used to develop geographical characterisation of British urban form and function using the Spatial Signatures framework.

+This is a data annexe to the Open Data Product available at https://doi.org/10.6084/m9.figshare.16691575.v1.

 It contains three partitioned Apache Parquet files:

 - `form`